dylanfisher/ci19/_agendas/week-12.md

 ### Tuesday, Studio

 - Phoebe presents on [Too Much World: Is the Internet Dead? – Hito Steyerl](https://www.e-flux.com/journal/49/60004/too-much-world-is-the-internet-dead/) and we discuss & watch examples of Hito Steyrl's work
-- Working in medium sized groups (4 people), present your project progress ot eachother.
-I&rsquo;ll go around and meet with everyone on one.
+- Working in medium sized groups (4 people), present your project progress to each other.
+I&rsquo;ll go around and meet with everyone one on one.
 - Time permitting: [Watch The Internet with a Human Face](https://www.youtube.com/watch?v=fWFo1VaQNmU&t=2383s)

 ### Homework